startxfr/containers-engines/docs/index.md

 ## Terminology

+### Container

-- **Container** : Is a description and filesystem using OS virtualization (shared kernel) and leverage advanced OS features (cgroup, namespace, selinux) to provide a portable and flexible way to execute various application runtimes.
+Is a description and filesystem using OS virtualization (shared kernel) and leverage advanced OS features (cgroup, namespace, selinux) to provide a portable and flexible way to execute various application runtimes.

+### Container Runtime

-- **Container Runtime** : Set of tools used to execute container as defined in the OCI runtime-spec
+Set of tools used to execute container as defined in the OCI runtime-spec

+### Container image

-- **Container image** : Set of files containing a full filesystem ready to be excuted.
+Set of files containing a full filesystem ready to be excuted.
 Metadata files embed within the image describe how to execute this container as expected by his creator.
 The files content and structure is defined in the OCI image-spec.

+### Container engine

-- **Container engine** : Solution allowing to run container using multiple compute nodes and providing a clusterized way to run multiples containers in a high-availability environement.
+Solution allowing to run container using multiple compute nodes and providing a clusterized way to run multiples containers in a high-availability environement.

+### OCI

-- **OCI** : The Open Container Initiative (OCI) is a Linux Foundation project to define open specifications for Containers images (image-spec) and  runtimes (runtime-spec).
+The Open Container Initiative (OCI) is a Linux Foundation project to define open specifications for Containers images (image-spec) and  runtimes (runtime-spec).

 ## Authors